magento/devdocs/src/cloud/release-notes/ece-release-notes.md

 **Validation and log improvements**–

 -  {:new}Added the `schema.error.yaml` file that includes all error and warning notifications that can occur during the Magento Cloud build, deploy, and post-deploy process along with suggestions for resolving the errors.
 The information in this file is also available in the _Magento Cloud Guide_.
-See [Error message reference]({{ site.baseurl }}/cloud/reference/error-codes.html).<!--MCLOUD-5878-->
+See [Error message reference for ece-tools]({{ site.baseurl }}/cloud/reference/ece-tools-error-reference.html).<!--MCLOUD-5878-->

 -  {:.new}Changed the Cloud error log (`/var/log/cloud.error.log`) entries to JSON format to make the log easier to parse programmatically.<!--MCLOUD-5879-->